 Similarities and Differences between COVID-19 and Hepatitis C

-As we move through this new pandemic, it is becoming apparent that there are similarities and differences between COVID-19 and hep C.
+As we move through this new pandemic, it is becoming apparent that there are similarities and differences between COVID-19 and hepatitis C.

 What are the long-term impacts of COVID-19?